clrgit/constrain/README.md

 variables in expressions too, eg. `return constrain(result_of_complex_computation, Integer)` to check the return value of a method

+#### Constrain.constrain(value, \*class-expressions, message = nil, unwind: 0)

+Class method version of #constrain.
+It is automatically added to classes that include Constrain

 #### Constrain.constrain?(value, \*class-expression) -> true or false

 It matches value against the class expressions like #constrain but returns true or false as result and can be used to handle complex type expressions dynamically.
-It is made a class method to minimize namespace pollution
+It is automatically added to classes that include Constrain.
+Constrain.constrain? raises a Constrain::Error exception if there is an error in the syntax of the class expression

 ## Class Expressions